sebnyberg/pyspark-sql-flight-rules/README.md

-# PySpark SQL Flight Guide
+# PySpark SQL Flight Rules

 Learning how to use PySpark SQL is not all so straightforward as one would hope.
 This repository serves as a collection of answers to common scenarios you might find yourself in as you embark on your journey into pyspark sql.